A brief introduction to the fundamental issues of driving profitable growth in e-commerce

 First, ensure you have the data to determine whether an order is profitable.
 This can easily be solved by using a service like Dema, but it can also be done by building your own data warehouse and then collecting, connecting, and visualizing the data in a BI tool.

-Second, you must align the marketing and buying team and measure both on Contribution Margin 3, ie Gross Profit 3.
-Nothing will likely change if they are still optimizing the Cost of Sales, Revenue, and Gross Margin (1).
+Second, you must align the marketing and buying teams and measure both on Contribution Margin 3, i.e., Gross Profit 3.
+Nothing will likely change if they are still optimizing for the classic KPIs: Cost of Sales, Revenue, and Gross Margin (1).